stoplightio/docs/articles/enterprise/components/exporter-overview.md

 ### Docker

-To install the API component with Docker, run the command below:
+To install the Exporter component with Docker, run the command below:

 ```bash
 docker pull quay.io/stoplight/exporter